Hoppseoy® RETURN TO BASE

 Reporting Options

-Different situations call for different output formats.
-Every engagement concludes with a report tailored to how the findings will be used:
+Different situations need different report formats.
+Every engagement ends with a report designed for how you'll actually use it:

 • Formal written report: A comprehensive document suitable for legal proceedings, insurance claims, regulatory filings, or internal governance.
 Structured, sourced, and legally defensible.

-• Executive summary: A concise, non-technical overview of findings and recommendations — for stakeholders who need to understand the situation without wading through technical detail.
+• Executive summary: A concise, non-technical overview of findings and for stakeholders who need the situation explained without the technical detail.

 • Expert consultation: If the matter proceeds to litigation or regulatory inquiry, expert consultation and testimony support is available to help legal teams understand and present technical findings effectively.